MelHerrera/LaEsperanzaCollege/README.md

 # LaEsperanzaCollege
-College App with basic functionalities
+College App with basic functionalities and using SQLiteDatabase
-STILL IN PROGRESSSSSSSSSS.